The primitive recursive functions #

 Instances For

-type is an Encodable
+A Primcodable type is an Encodable type for which

 the encode/decode functions are primitive recursive.